 - Author of 19 books and 48 research papers

 - Dozens of new contributions to the body of Lean knowledge

 - 18 years of executive training and corporate speaking experience

 - Creator of the Lean Teaching pedagogy in higher education

 Professor M.L.
 “Bob” Emiliani is an engineer, researcher, author, historian of progressive management, educational reformer, and executive trainer.
 He is a long-time TPS/Lean practitioner and was the first to focus on Lean leadership as an area of scholarly study.
 Prior joining academia, Dr. Emiliani worked in industry for 15 years and had management responsibility in engineering (R&D, new product development) and operations (manufacturing and supply chain).
 He also had responsibility for implementing TPS in manufacturing and supply networks at Pratt & Whitney, and in teaching and administrative processes in higher education.

 Dr. Emiliani is a versatile author whose work spans engineering, social sciences, and humanities.
 He has authored or co-authored 47 peer-reviewed papers in six separate disciplines (leadership, management, management history, supply chain management, higher education, and materials engineering) and is the author or co-author of 19 books.
-Dr. Emiliani earned a Ph.D. in Engineering from Brown University, an M.S. in Chemical Engineering from the University of Rhode Island, and a B.S. in Mechanical Engineering from the University of Miami.
-Click here to view CV.
+Dr. Emiliani earned a Ph.D. in Engineering from Brown University, an M.S. degree in Chemical Engineering from the University of Rhode Island, and a B.S. degree in Mechanical Engineering from the University of Miami.
+Click here to view his CV.